CD player: Analog signal recovery from the disc

-Two optical pick-up designs exist, the original CDM series from Philips use a magnetic actuator mounted on a swing-arm to do coarse and fine tracking.
-Using only one laser beam and the 4 photodiode block, the servo knows if the track is centered by measuring side-by-side movement of the light of beam hitting on the block and corrects to keep the light on the center.
+Two optical pick-up designs exist.
+The original CDM series from Philips uses a magnetic actuator mounted on a swing-arm to do coarse and fine tracking.
+Using only one laser beam and the 4 photodiode block, the servo knows if the track is centered by measuring side-by-side movement of the beam hitting the block and corrects to keep the light on the center.

 The other design by Sony uses a diffraction grating to part the laser light into one main beam and two sub-beams.
 When focused, the two peripheral beams cover the border of the adjacent tracks a few micrometers apart from the main beam and reflect back on two photodiodes separated from the main block of four.
 The servo detects the RF signal being received on the peripheral receivers and the difference in output between these two diodes conform the tracking error signal that the system uses to keep the optics in the proper track.
 The tracking signal is fed to two systems, one integrated in the focus lens assembly can do fine tracking correction and the other system can move the entire optical assembly side by side to do coarse track jumps.

-The sum of the output from the four photodiodes makes the RF or high-frequency signal which is an electronic mirror of the pits and lands recorded on the disc.
+The sum of the output from the four photodiodes makes the RF or high-frequency signal, which is an electronic mirror of the pits and lands recorded on the disc.
 The RF signal, when observed on an oscilloscope, has a characteristic eye pattern and its usefulness in servicing the machine is paramount for detecting and diagnosing problems, and calibrating CD players for operation.